-- 6.1 Prior to the commencement of the activities related to the development or expansion of a battery storage facility, the proponent must register the proposed facility or infrastructure with the competent authority. - 6.2 The following documents must be submitted for registration: - 6.2.1 a completed and signed registration form contemplated in Appendix A, prepared by an environmental assessment practitioner or environmental scientist; - 6.2.2 the screening report for the footprint of the proposed facility and the proposed pre-negotiated corridor, generated by the screening tool, to be attached as Appendix 1; - 6.2.3 the site sensitivity verification report identified in paragraph 4.9, to be attached as Appendix 2; - 6.2.4 the written consent of the landowner or person in control of the land constituting the footprint, to be attached as Appendix 3; - 6.2.5 confirmation of pre-negotiation with landowners in the case of linear infrastructure, to be attached as Appendix 3;
+- 6.1.
+Prior to the expected commencement of the proposed development or expansion, the proponent must register the proposed facility with the competent authority. - 6.2.
+The following documents must be submitted for registration: - 6.2.1 a completed and signed registration form contemplated in Appendix A, prepared by an environmental assessment practitioner or environmental scientists - 6.2.2 the screening report for the footprint and the proposed pre-negotiated corridor for the linear infrastructure, generated by the screening tool, to be attached as Appendix 1; - 6.2.3 the site sensitivity verification report identified in paragraph 4.12, to be attached as Appendix 2; - 6.2.4 the written consent of the landowner or person in control of the land constituting the footprint, to be attached as Appendix 3; - 6.2.5 confirmation of pre-negotiation with landowners in the case of linear infrastructure, to be attached as Appendix 3; - 6.2.6 the locality map, to be attached as Appendix 4; - 6.2.7 an environmental management programme which addresses as a minimum, each of the general environmental controls identified in Appendix 10, compiled by the environmental assessment practitioner or environmental scientist and signed off by the relevant specialists, to be attached as Appendix 10; - 6.2.8 the signed declaration of commitment by the proponent to implement the environmental management programme, to be attached as Appendix 6;

-8 The Generic EMPR relevant to an application for substation and overhead electricity transmission and distribution infrastructure which require environmental authorisation as identified in terms of Section 24(2) of the Act gazetted in Government Notice No, 435 of Government Gazette No. 42323 published on the 22 March 2019 does to apply to this Norm and the EMPR required in terms of this Norm must include the aspects of the solar photovoltaic facility, the substations and overhead electricity transmission and distribution infrastructure.
+4 The Generic EMPR relevant to an application for substation and overhead electricity transmission and distribution infrastructure which require environmental authorisation as identified in terms of Section 24(2) of the Act gazetted in Government Notice No, 435 of Government Gazette No. 42323 published on the 22 March 2019 does to apply to this Norm and the environmental management programme required in terms of this Norm must include the aspects of the solar photovoltaic facility, the substations and overhead electricity transmission and distribution infrastructure.

-- 6.2.6 a locality map showing the location of the footprint including the linear infrastructure overlayed on environmental sensitivities, to be attached as Appendix 4; - 6.2.7 an environmental management programme for the construction phase of the facility which addresses as a minimum, each of the general environmental controls identified in Appendix 10, compiled by the environmental assessment practitioner or environmental scientist and signed off by the relevant specialists; - 6.2.8 evidence of the public consultation process followed to bring the proposed registration process and the location at which the registration documents can be accessed to the attention of adjacent landowners and land occupiers as well as relevant environmental non-governmental organisations, to be attached as Appendix 5; - 6.2.9 the signed declaration of commitment by the proponent to implement the environmental management programme, as contemplated in Appendix 6; and - 6.2.10 the declaration of independence, curriculum vitae and professional affiliation or registration certification of the EAP or environmental scientist and specialists to be attached as Appendices 7, 8 and 9 respectively. - 6.3 Should the footprint be amended where such amendment results in the footprint falling outside of the verified buffer9, the requirements contemplated in paragraphs 4, 5 and 6 of this Norm are applicable and must be complied with10. - 6.4 The registration of the development or expansion will expire if commencement does not occur within 6 years of the date on which the competent authority issued a registration number, in which case the process as identified in paragraphs 4, 5 and 6 of this Norm will apply afresh.
+- 6.2.9 evidence of the public consultation process followed to bring the proposed registration process and the location at which the registration documents can be accessed to the attention of adjacent landowners and land occupiers as well as relevant environmental non-governmental organisations, to be attached as Appendix 5; - 6.2.10 the declaration of independence, curriculum vitae and professional affiliation or registration certification of the EAP or environmental scientist and specialists to be attached as Appendices 7, 8 and 9 respectively. - 6.3 Should the footprint or the alignment of the linear infrastructure be amended where such amendment results in the footprint or the linear infrastructure alignment falling outside of the verified buffer5 or corridor, the requirements contemplated in paragraphs 4, 5 and 6 of this Norm are applicable and must be complied with6. - 6.4 The registration of the development or expansion will expire if commencement does not occur within 6 years of the date on which the competent authority registered the facility, in which case the process as identified in paragraphs 4, 5 and 6 of this Norm will apply afresh.